erlandsson-tavelsas/iot-lnu/README.md

 s.send(struct.pack('<10f',lat,long,sv,hdop))
 ```

 In the TTS console we can then easily pick up and transform the message by the built-in `javascript` formatter utility, one would notice that I've hardwired the altitude but this is on purpose as we most of time holding the device a meter above ground so we don't need to send this information in every request from the device.
 Defining a formatter in the TTS console could be done from Applications section, selecting Payload formatters and then Uplink (incoming requests transformation).
+In the formatter the `input` variable is provided by the framework and contains the raw payload from the sensor.
+The returned object satisfies the framework contract where the attribute `data` contains the formatted payload.

 ```javascript
 function decodeUplink(input) {